-You'll get information on how to enroll in a plan (if you're eligible) when you get your Eligibility Notice.
+You'll get an Eligibility Notice that tells you if you or anyone in your household can enroll in health coverage through the Marketplace.
+It will also include information on how to enroll in coverage (if you're eligible).

 Get help in a language other than English (Pages 8-9)